 Beautiful Signs for a Better Planet

-This U.S. Public Opinion Research Report finding was detailed during a 2019 talk by David Bluestone of ClearPath Strategies at the U.S. Green Building Council (USGBC) Midwest IMPACT Conference.
+This U.S. Public Opinion Research Report finding stood out during a 2019 talk by David Bluestone of ClearPath Strategies at the U.S. Green Building Council (USGBC) Midwest IMPACT Conference.
+His bleak statement, unfortunately, aligns with additional observations.
 The first report from the USGBC Living Standard Initiative dives into demographic and regional viewpoint differences and provides global warming perception gap insights.
-Americans, by in large, believe that the climate crisis is going to have a future impact everywhere, but maintain hope that it will not impact their community.
+Americans by in large believe that the climate crisis is going to have a future impact everywhere but maintain hope that it will not impact their community.
 Because we do not feel personally responsible, we do not address the problem in our daily lives or the root causes of climate change.

-In light of survey research findings, Bluestone proposed strategies to shift Americans’ attitudes towards sustainability and inspire greater action.
-To combat the climate crisis, communities and individuals should focus on family connections and local context, begin where we are, and take small, gradual steps.
+In light of research survey findings, Bluestone proposed strategies to shift Americans’ attitudes towards sustainability and inspire stronger action.
+To combat the climate crisis, communities and individuals must focus on family connections and local context, begin where we are, and take small, gradual steps.

-Instead of avoiding the problem, make it personal, and act now.
-Don’t view our climate crisis as something that happens to other people, who live far away.
-Instead, notice changes occurring closeby and envision how greater shifts will impact those we care about most.
-Think about how increased air pollution could impact a family member with an illness or the lack of diversity in butterflies that visit your garden.
+Instead of avoiding the problem, make it personal and act now.
+Don’t view our climate crisis as something that happens to other people who live far away.
+Instead, notice changes occurring close by and envision how greater climate shifts will impact those we care about most.
+Consider how increased air pollution could impact a family member with an illness or destroy the diversity in butterflies that visit your garden.

 Start by making improvements you’re comfortable with.
-Don’t judge yourself for not installing solar panels on your house or commercial building, and instead focus on an area of sustainability that you’re familiar with.
+Don’t judge yourself for not installing solar panels on your house or commercial building.
+Instead, focus on an area of sustainability that suit your strengths.
 This could be as easy as separating and processing compost, paper, and other recyclables from waste via separate receptacles.
 Other beginner options are to turn down your air conditioning by a degree or carry a reusable water bottle.

-Although it would be best to stop climate change with a few, large, immediate steps this dramatic effort is unlikely to occur.
+Although it would be best to stop climate change with a few large immediate steps, this dramatic effort is unlikely to occur.
 We all need to take small, regular steps over time that cumulatively will achieve objectives and have a positive impact.
-It is great to recycle, and eventually, you’ll want to take the next step.
-More advanced approaches to making a lasting change could be picking up trash at your local park, biking to work instead of driving, or organizing a community event at your place of work or school.
+It is great to recycle, and eventually you’ll want to take the next step.
+More advanced approaches to making a lasting change could be picking up trash at your local park, biking to work instead of driving, or organizing a community climate awareness event at your place of work or school.

-In the meantime, think about small, gradual steps you can take today!
+In the meantime, think about small, gradual steps you can take today to combat climate change!